kudobuzz/kbscripts/README.md

 ## Workspace

 This command allow managing package installation for workspaces.
-This command uses npm workspace out of the box [Learn more](https://docs.npmjs.com/cli/v7/using-npm/workspaces/).

 ### Bootstrap